The 20 Best Short Bowel Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 David Binion, MD, specializes in inflammatory bowel disease gastroenterology and gastrointestinal transplant surgery and is certified by the American Board of Internal Medicine.
 He practices at University of Pittsburgh Physicians, Department of Medicine, Division of Gastroenterology and is affiliated with UPMC Magee-Womens Hospital, UPMC Presbyterian, and UPMC Shadyside.
 He completed his medical degree at SUNY at Buffalo Jacobs School of Medicine and Biomedical Sciences.
 Dr. Binion is rated as a Distinguished provider by MediFind in the treatment of Short Bowel Syndrome.
-His top areas of expertise are Crohn's Disease, Viral Gastroenteritis, Colitis, Small Bowel Resection, and Colonoscopy.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Crohn's Disease, Viral Gastroenteritis, Colitis, Small Bowel Resection, and Colonoscopy.
+Dr. Binion is currently accepting new patients.

 Learn about our expert tiers